Oyami-Srk/OmochaOS/README.md

-# VenlafaxOS
+# OmochaOS
-VenlafaxOS is my personal studying project.
-Some code and lower design is inherited from my old project [OmochaOS](https://github.com/Oyami-Srk/OmochaOS).
-Why am I interseted in OS-Developing is under the readme of that project.
+OmochaOS is my personal studying project.
+Some code and lower design is inherited from my old project archive branch [OmochaOS(original archive)](https://github.com/Oyami-Srk/OmochaOS/tree/original_omochaos).
+Why am I interseted in OS-Developing is under the readme of that branch.

-#### Now preparing for College Entrance Examination
+#### Now waiting for the exam score to come out at 7/26 5 PM

 # Build
 Run `make` in project root dir.